emdash/udlang/README.md

 # uDLang #

-uDLang is a minimalist, pure functional programming language with curly-brace syntax.
+uDLang is a type-safe, pure-functional alternative to `awk`, which processes structured data on the command line over unix pipes.

-As a command-line tool, uDLang targets operations on streams of JSON or other structured data.
-As an embedded languge, uDLang functions as a principled scripting and configuration language.
+The core uDLang language is a minimalist, pure language with JS-like syntax.

 ### Hello World